cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
         text: 'Shipped in either single larger double-box or pair of ultra-rugged Pelican-clones ($100/pr sh upcharge).
-Simple 14AWG copper AC cables are provided, but performance is clearly improved with AgPur PC12 solid pure silver cables.
-Please enquire for special pricing if ordered with any AgPur ICs, Speaker or PCs.'
+Simple 14AWG copper AC cables are provided, but performance is clearly improved with AgPur PC12 solid pure silver Power Cables.
+Please enquire for special pricing if ordered with any AgPur ICs, Speaker Cables or PCs.'
 gallery:
   -
     id: lxtyo0vk